 fidgets.
 Keep it within reach in the car or on the plane, so your child can grab things even if your focus is elsewhere.
 Your child may also benefit from the “

-While it’s nice that hotels and family provide shampoo, soap, toothpastes and even towels, your child may be overwhelmed by the new textures, smells or tastes.
-Pack the toiletries he’s used to and the towels you know he’ll use.
-It’s a simple way to avoid a sensory meltdown and to make your child feel more at home.
+While it’s nice that hotels and family provide shampoo, soap, toothpaste, and even towels, your child may be overwhelmed by the new textures, smells, or tastes.
+Pack the toiletries you use at home and towels you know your child will use.
+It’s a simple way to make your child feel more at home.

-Sitting still for a long time in small space can be hard for kids with sensory processing issues.
+Sitting still for a long time in a small space can be hard for all kids.
+It can be especially hard for kids with sensory processing issues.
 Leave enough time in your plans so you can stop every few hours for a 10-minute break.

 Schedule some extra time to get to the airport or your destination.
-It can reduce the chances that your child will feel overloaded by the stress of hurrying through a new situation.
+It can reduce the chances that your child—or you—will feel overloaded by the stress of hurrying through a new situation.
 It may also prevent an anxiety-related meltdown.

 And if at any point during your travel you’re feeling stressed, don’t hesitate to take a break for yourself.
 If you can stay calm, it can help keep your child calm, too.

 6. Look for quiet corners during airport waits.

 If you miss a flight or have a long layover between flights, the wait may be tough on your child.
 For some kids, the noise of airport announcements, people rushing to catch flights, and planes taking off may be too much.

 Try taking a walk around the terminal to look for a quiet corner.
 Many airports also have activity centers, which your child might enjoy if they’re not too crowded.
 And some airports are adding

 7. Be strategic in your boarding options.